-Readmission requests should be directed to the Associate Dean.
+Readmission requests should be directed to the Associate Dean for Academic Affairs.
 The Associate Dean will forward the request to the Law School's Standards & Readmissions Committee which acts on the requests.
 For further information on the readmission process, please see the Student Handbook.

 Law students with disabilities who believe they will require accommodations in taking the bar examination should inquire early in their legal education as to what will be necessary to obtain accommodations.
 Information on how to contact bar examiners in all states is available from the Office of Career Services.
 Many state boards of bar examiners will request that the law school provide information on accommodations provided during law school upon a written release from the student.

-The Office of Career Services provides assistance to all students and does not discriminate on the basis of disability.
-Students who believe that an employer working through Career Services has discriminated on the basis of disability should bring their concerns to the attention of the Director of Career Services.
+The Office of Career Development and Student Services provides assistance to all students and does not discriminate on the basis of disability.
+Students who believe that an employer working through Career Development and Student Services has discriminated on the basis of disability should bring their concerns to the attention of the Assistant Dean for Career Development and Student Services.

-If a student who requests accommodations from the School of Law believes that he/she has been discriminated against on the basis of his/her disability, the student should bring this matter to the attention of the Associate Dean.
-The Associate Dean and the Office of Disability Services will attempt to resolve the matter and will communicate their decision to the student.
+If a student who requests accommodations from the School of Law believes that he/she has been discriminated against on the basis of his/her disability, the student should bring this matter to the attention of the Associate Dean for Academic Affairs.
+The Associate Dean and the Disability Center will attempt to resolve the matter and will communicate their decision to the student.
 If the student is dissatisfied with the decision, the student may file a grievance with the ADA Coordinator.
 Grievances filed with the ADA Coordinator must be in writing and must be filed within two weeks of the date the Associate Dean communicated the decision to the student.